amogh3892/Augmentor3D/README.md

 #### Rotation
 parameters<br>
 probability : probability of the executing this particular transformation <br>
-degrees : degree of rotation.
+degrees : degree of rotation in xy axis.

 ```python